On May 19, 1917, the Christian Science Monitor, a major national newspaper, published the following:

 Did This Cause Breeders To Increase Their Herds?

-With this kind of money changing hands, and even more during the early years of the war from the English buyers, were the sellers motivated to breed more animals in hopes of making yet more money the next year?
+With this new demand causing a spike in the horse and mule market, were the sellers motivated to breed more animals in hopes of making yet more money the next year?

 The answer is no.